Updated Mar 06, 2026

 What support from staff matters most?

 Availability and responsiveness from staff underpin a positive learning climate in mechanical engineering.
 Visible office hours, timely answers to queries and consistent use of module communication channels reduce uncertainty.
-Teaching teams should make support options predictable for both full-time and part-time students, summarise actions after key teaching moments, and check whether students can act on feedback within the next teaching cycle.
+Teaching teams should make support options predictable for both full-time and part-time students, summarise actions after key teaching moments, and check that students can act on feedback within the next teaching cycle.

 Do staff have the resources they need?